Tokyo subway sarin attack: Origins

 Aum Shinrikyo was founded in 1984 as a yoga and meditation class, initially known as Oumu Shinsen no Kai (オウム神仙の会), by pharmacist Chizuo Matsumoto.
 The group believed in a doctrine revolving around a syncretic mixture of Indian and Tibetan Buddhism, as well as Christian and Hindu beliefs, especially relating to the Hindu god Shiva.
 They believed Armageddon to be inevitable in the form of a global war involving the United States and Japan; that non-members were doomed to eternal hell, but could be saved if killed by cult members; and that only members of the cult would survive the apocalypse, and would afterwards build the Kingdom of Shambhala.

-In 1987, the group rebranded itself and established a New York branch; the following year, it opened a headquarters in Fujinomiya.
-Around this time, the mental health of Matsumoto (now going by the name Shoko Asahara) deteriorated – he developed a health anxiety and expressed suicidal views.
+In 1987, the group rebranded itself and established a New York branch.
+In 1988, it opened a headquarters in Fujinomiya.
+Around this time, the mental health of Matsumoto, now going by the name Shoko Asahara, deteriorated – he developed a health anxiety and expressed suicidal views.

 In August 1989, the group was granted official religious corporation status by the Tokyo Metropolitan Government, giving it privileges such as tax breaks and freedom from governmental oversight.
-This recognition caused dramatic growth, including an increase in net worth from less than to over (approximately to in 2024) over the next six years, as well as an increase in membership from around 20 members to around 20,000 by 1992.
+This recognition caused dramatic growth, including an increase in net worth from less than to over (approximately to in 2024) over the next six years, and an increase in membership from around 20 members to around 20,000 by 1992.

-The drastically increasing popularity of the group also saw an increase in violent behavior from its members.
-In the year preceding its recognition by the Tokyo government, a member of the cult – Terayuki Majima – had accidentally drowned during a ritual; his body was cremated, with the remaining bones ground up and scattered over a nearby lake.
-Majima's friend – a fellow member of the group – was murdered by members acting under Asahara's orders, after he became disillusioned and tried to leave.
+The drastically increasing popularity of the group saw an increase in violent behavior from its members.
+In 1988, a member of the cult, Terayuki Majima, accidentally drowned during a ritual.
+His body was cremated, with the remaining bones ground up and scattered over a nearby lake.
+In February 1989, Majima's friend, a fellow member of the group, was murdered by members acting under Asahara's orders, after he became disillusioned and tried to leave.

-Three months after recognition, six Aum Shinrikyo members were involved in the murder of Tsutsumi Sakamoto and his family.
+In November 1989, six Aum Shinrikyo members were involved in the murder of Tsutsumi Sakamoto and his family.
 Sakamoto had been working on a class-action lawsuit against the cult.
-Asahara had previously advanced the concept of 'poa: a doctrine which stated that not only were people with bad karma doomed to an eternity in hell (unless they were 'rebirthed' through intervention by 'enlightened people'), but that it was acceptable to kill those at risk of bad karma to save them from hell.
+Asahara had previously advanced the concept of 'poa: a doctrine which stated that people with bad karma were doomed to an eternity in hell, unless they were 'rebirthed' through intervention by 'enlightened people', and that it was acceptable to kill those at risk of bad karma to save them from hell.